ManojPentapati/Product-Search-Engine/README.md

 - Font Awesome for the excellent icon library
 - All e-commerce platforms for providing the search functionality
 - The open-source community for continuous inspiration

-## 📞 Support

-If you have any questions or need help, please [open an issue](https://github.com/yourusername/product-search-engine/issues) on GitHub.